MRU-CSIS-3512-202201-001/asg-01-instructions/marking-walkthrough-01.md

 _I'm not 100% sure what to call this document.
 "Marking walkthrough" is good enough for now!_

-These are the steps that I will take when he assesses your submission.
+These are the steps that I will take when I assess your submission.
 You can use this to figure out which requirements you've completed.

 1. Check that I have an email from the student stating group prefs.
 [1]